alfasin/Bluesnap-API/README.md

 Bluesnap API

 Bluesnap is an online payment processor as well as my employer :)<br>
-This project started from a code-example I wrote for fun on the weekend to see how difficult is it to implement our own API.
+This project started from a code-example I wrote for fun during the weekend, in order to see how difficult is it to implement our own API.
 Later on I used it to help Bluesnap vendors and finally I decided to take it one step forwrd and implement more calls to web-services.<br>

 The following PHP code examples will demonstrate how to use Bluesnaps' API in order to implement the following web-services:<br>